-The adding-up problem is the brutal arithmetic that for the planet to survive in some habitable form, the world has to live within a fixed carbon budget of about 750 gigatons of CO2 emissions between now and 2050.
+The adding-up problem is the brutal arithmetic that for the planet to survive in some habitable form, the world has to live within a fixed carbon budget of about 750 gigatons of CO_2 emissions between now and 2050.
 More allocations for one country mean less for another.
 The cold, hard fact is that a drastic reduction in aggregate emissions is required if we are to achieve a reasonable probability of keeping temperatures at livable levels.
 But the exercise is even more difficult than allocating a fixed carbon budget.
 Any attempt at allocation is a moving target because the carbon budget is actually shrinking relative to the growing needs of developing countries.

 Until recently, the high-income countries, with one-sixth of the world's population, were responsible for the bulk of the greenhouse gases (GHGs) in the atmosphere.
-But China, India, and other developing-country emitters such as Brazil, Mexico, South Korea, Indonesia, South Africa, and Iran will progressively account for a larger share of total GHG emissions, meaning that without significant cuts from them, global targets cannot be met by actions by industrial countries alone.
-In fact, the flows of CO2 emissions by developing countries (the global South) have already exceeded those of the industrial countries (the global North).
-Even on a cumulative basis, developing-country emissions will exceed those of the industrial countries by around 2030.
-Not much later, developing-country CO2 emissions in a business-as-usual scenario (if no reductions are made and everyone continues on the current trajectory)
+But China, India, and other developing-country emitters such as Brazil, Mexico, South Korea, Indonesia, South Africa, and Iran will progressively account for a larger share of total GHG emissions, meaning that without significant cuts from them, global targets cannot be met by actions by industrial countries alone.7 In fact, the flows of CO_2 emissions by developing countries (the global South) have already exceeded those of the industrial countries (the global North).
+Even on a cumulative basis, developing-country emissions will exceed those of the industrial countries (if no reductions are made and everyone continues on the current trajectory)